cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

   <li>Set a custom position for the camera preview box.</li>
   <li>Set a custom size for the preview box.</li>
   <li>Set a custom alpha for the preview box.</li>
-  <li>Set the focus mode, zoom, color effects, exposure mode, white balance and exposure compensation</li>
+  <li>Set the focus mode, zoom, color effects, exposure mode, white balance mode and exposure compensation</li>
   <li>Maintain HTML interactivity.</li>
 </ul>